Dugout (baseball): Origin

 The term dugout refers to the area being slightly depressed below field level, as is common in professional baseball.
 The prevailing theory of the origin of locating the dugouts below field level is that it allowed spectators seated behind the dugouts to see the field, specifically the home plate area.
 Unlike most other sports, the primary action in baseball is centered on one area – home plate – and obstructing this area from fans' view, even if by players on the bench, would not be popular with fans.

 Action in 1905 at West Side Park, Chicago.
 Ground-level bench in background.

 Not all dugouts are located below the field level.
 At the major league level, the few dugouts that are located at the field level are in multi-purpose stadiums to simplify the conversion from baseball configuration to another sports field configuration.
 At such ballparks, the seating area is raised such that the dugouts do not obstruct the spectators' view.
 Dugouts are also at field level at most amateur ballparks, where locating them below field level would be cost prohibitive or otherwise not beneficial.
 In these cases, the term "dugout" still applies, as does "bench."
 In the early days of professional baseball, the seating areas were often constructed high enough that the bench was at field level.

 Variations

 Most professional and collegiate ballparks feature dugouts that are below the field level, with concrete steps along the entire length of the dugout.
 Some feature a railing along the top step, or "lip", while others are open.

 In most Major League Baseball ballparks, as well as many minor league ballparks, the dugout is directly connected to the clubhouse by a tunnel.

 Most high school, Little League, and recreational ballparks feature dugouts that are at the field level, usually separated from the playing field by chain-link fencing.

-Historic Cardines Field in Newport, Rhode Island, home of the Newport Gulls, features both dugouts on the first base side.
+Cardines Field in Newport, Rhode Island, home of the Newport Gulls, features both dugouts on the first base side.